This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
-Do not expect him to share his toys.
-He may also have trouble sitting still for long periods of time, such as to hear a story read aloud.
+This will help him or her grow and develop.
+Do not expect your child to share his or her toys.
+He or she may also have trouble sitting still for long periods of time, such as to hear a story read aloud.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force him to talk or play with people he does not know.
-At 2 years, he will sometimes want to be independent, but he may also cling to you around strangers.
+Do not force your child to talk or play with people he or she does not know.
+At 2 years, your child will sometimes want to be independent, but he or she may also cling to you around strangers.

 - Help your child feel safe.
 Your child may become afraid of the dark at 2 years.
-He may want you to check under his bed or in the closet.
+He or she may want you to check under his or her bed or in the closet.
 It is normal for your child to have these fears.
-He may cling to an object, such as a blanket or a stuffed animal.
-He may carry the object with him and want to keep it with him when he sleeps.
+He or she may cling to an object, such as a blanket or a stuffed animal.
+Your child may carry the object with him or her and want to hold it when he or she sleeps.

 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 2½ years (30 months).
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
 Your child may need catch-up doses of the hepatitis B, DTaP, HiB, pneumococcal, polio, MMR, or chickenpox vaccine.
 Remember to take your child in for a yearly flu vaccine.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.